ccccmark/hollow_memories/README.md

 2. Use your brain to find the download
 3. Extract the downloaded zip file
 4. Copy the folder inside the folder that was extracted to a permanent location.
 You may want to rename the long folder name to `ffmpeg`. `ffmpeg.exe` is inside the `bin` folder inside the folder you copied.
-5. Do steps 4 and 5 from the the `Get youtube-dl` section but this time using the folder for where `ffmpeg.exe` is.
+5. Do steps 4 and 5 from the `Get youtube-dl` section but this time using the folder for where `ffmpeg.exe` is.

 Example:
 If you were to store the folder at `C:\Program Files\ffmpeg` then you would run `setx /M PATH "%PATH%;C:\Program Files\ffmpeg\bin`. `ffmpeg.exe` should be located in `C:\Program Files\ffmpeg\bin`.